WebLLM: A High-Performance In-Browser LLM Inference Engine: System Architecture and Key Components

 GPU acceleration is crucial for high-performance LLM inference.
 WebGPU provides a standardized API to leverage GPU in JavaScript and abstracts out devices with different GPU vendors.
 However, unlike native backends such as CUDA, WebGPU does not have accelerated GPU libraries for common kernels.
 This makes it challenging to write high-performance customized GPU kernels such as PagedAttention and FlashAttention for WebGPU (\cite{kwon2023paged}, \cite{dao2022flashattention}).

 WebLLM resolves this by leveraging machine learning compilation libraries MLC-LLM and Apache TVM to compile performant WebGPU kernels.
-MLC-LLM takes in any open-source model's implementation in Python, which uses techniques such as the aforementioned PagedAttention and FlashAttention, and compiles the model's computation into the backend of interest (in this case, WebGPU).
-Besides compiling to the specified target, MLC-LLM also provides both graph-level optimizations (e.g. kernel fusion) and operator-level optimizations (e.g. GEMM tiling) to ensure the kernel performance.
+MLC-LLM ingests any open-source model's implementation in Python, which can use techniques such as the aforementioned PagedAttention and FlashAttention, and compiles the model's computation into the backend of interest (in this case, WebGPU).
+Besides compiling to the specified target, MLC-LLM provides both graph-level optimizations (e.g. kernel fusion) and operator-level optimizations (e.g. GEMM tiling) to improve kernel performance.

 MLC-LLM converts open-source models into two artifacts: converted weights and a WASM library.
-The WASM library contains both the WebGPU kernels and non-kernel functions in WebAssmebly.
-As shown in Figure~\ref{fig:overview}, the models that WebLLM loads in are compiled ahead of time and hosted online.
+The WASM library contains both WebGPU kernels and non-kernel functions in WebAssembly.
+As shown in Figure~\ref{fig:overview}, the models that WebLLM loads in are compiled ahead-of-time and hosted online.